fangnizhang/fangnizhang.github.io/_pages/research.md

 Invited talks
 ------------
+* Collaborative passenger and freight transportation: modeling, analysis, and optimization.
+George Washington University.
+Washington DC, US, 9 January 2025.
+* Synchronization of Integrated Passenger and Freight Transportation Systems.
+Hong Kong Polytechnic University.
+Hong Kong, 28 October 2024.
+* Urban co-modality: Transforming the future of passenger and freight transportation.
+The 24th COTA International Conference of Transportation Professionals (CICTP 2024).
+Shenzhen, China, 25 July 2024.
+* Urban co-modality: Transforming the future collaborative passenger and freight transportation.
+TechTalk, Faculty of Engineering, The University of Hong Kong.
+Hong Kong, China, 20 June 2024.
+* Modeling and optimization of urban crowdshipping services.
+Greater Bay Area Symposium on Smart Transportation Science, The Hong Kong University of Science and Technology (Guangzhou).
+Guangzhou, China, 4 May 2024.
+* Modeling and optimization of crowdshipping service.
+Nanjing University, Nanjing, China, 30 March 2024.
 * Urban co-modality: Synergize passenger and freight transportation.
 The 4th Symposium on Travel Behavior and Transportation Science, co-organized by North China University of Technology, Beihang University, and Beijing Jiaotong University.
 Beijing, China, 28-30 July 2023.
 * A spatiotemporal analysis of the robustness of high-speed rail network in China, International Symposium on High-speed Railway and Environment, organized by Shijiazhuang Tiedao University and Transportation Research Part D: Transport and Environment, 26 September 2020.
 * Quantifying Demand and Impacts of High-speed Rail System.
 School of Economics and Management, Beihang University.
 Beijing, China, 11 September 2019.